CentyLab/PicoPD/README.md

 ```

 # Important note
-After programming, you will need to disconnect the board and reconnect to the charger to re-request the PDOs profile.
-Else, the system will just get 5V after flashing.
+After flashing, the latest AP33772-CPP has been updated to auto request PDO after bootup without reconnecting the charger.
+Thank to @Patronics contribution.

 Calling `usbpd.printPDO()` without `Serial.begin()` can soft-brick your PicoPD.
 Causing the IC to be non-recognizable by your computer.
 You will have to use PicoProbe to reflash the chip.
-Check out Patrick Leiser's [PicoProbePCB](https://github.com/Patronics/PicoProbePCB) if you would like to make a stable fixture for firmware debugging.
+Check out @Patronics [PicoProbePCB](https://github.com/Patronics/PicoProbePCB) if you would like to make a stable fixture for firmware debugging.

 # Enable Serial Debug